meedan/check/README.md

 0. Open VirtualBox.app (can also do on command line)
 0. Select the running VM and click "Settings" in the main window toolbar
 0. Click "Network" and "Port Forwarding"

+- On Mac OS X, the very first `docker-compose up` currently fails because `check-web` does not correctly install and build itself.
+Until this is resolved, you need to run `docker-compose run web npm i && docker-compose run web npm run build` prior to spinning up the app.